Night Ride (1937 film)

 Night Ride is a 1937 black and white British drama film directed by John Paddy Carstairs and starring Julian Vedey, Wally Patch and Jimmy Hanley.
-It was made at Pinewood Studios as a quota quickie for release by Paramount Pictures.
-The film's sets were designed by the art director Wilfred Arnold.
+It was written by Ralph Gilbert Bettison.

 Plot

-Young truck driver Dick Benson (Jimmy Hanley) and friend Alf Higgins (Wally Patch) set up their own haulage company with the financial backing of Tony Spinelli (Julian Vedey), an Italian restaurant owner.
-However, their former boss Arthur Wilson (Frank Petley), concerned about the competition, uses underhand methods to try and sabotage the enterprise.
-Wilson sends his attractive daughter Ruth (Elizabeth Kent) to seduce Dick, and a group of thugs to work over their trucks.
+Young truck driver Dick Benson and his friend Alf Higgins set up their own haulage company with the financial backing of Tony Spinelli, an Italian restaurant owner.
+However, their former boss Arthur Wilson, concerned about the competition, uses underhand methods to try and sabotage the enterprise.
+Wilson sends his attractive daughter Ruth to seduce Dick, and a group of thugs to work over their trucks.
 Wilson very nearly succeeds, but Dick and the truckers make a success of themselves by rescuing miners trapped in a flooded mine.